piyushdubey26/portfolio/README.md

    -
 3.**Project Name**: [github.com/piyushdubey26/ecommerce-sql-project](#)
    - Description: ecommerce-sql-project.
 Just built a real-world E-Commerce Order Management SQL Project!
     This project simulates how platforms like Amazon or Flipkart manage users, orders, payments, and product stocks — using only SQL! 💻

  - Technologies Used: mysql,workbench etc.

 ## Resume

-You can view my resume [here](resume.html).
+You can view my resume [here]
+(resume.html).
 THANK YOU
 ## Contact